Telling the Story of the Enslaved People at Arlington House

 While the story of those enslaved at the Arlington House plantation has been left out of many popular narratives, the National Park Service is dedicated to telling their story.
 Visitors to Arlington House can learn about enslaved people who worked at the estate, such as the Syphax, Burke, Parks, and Gray families, including learning stories about their daily life on the plantation and their families’ legacies.
 The newly restored outbuildings that served as living and working quarters for enslaved people are open to the public.

 A major rehabilitation effort completed in the summer of 2021 included artifact conservation, facilities restoration, and the installation of new interpretive exhibits that include multiple historical perspectives and are grounded in current research.
+New archeological findings have shed light on past behaviors of enslaved individuals.
 Today, the National Park Service tells the whole story of slavery at Arlington House, recognizing that speaking openly about this history might engender discomfort in ourselves, our colleagues, and our visitors, because it helps us to understand the complete story of our collective history and acknowledge those who have been too long ignored by the dominate narrative.
 The National Park Service acknowledges and recognizes the lives of those enslaved at Arlington House with respect, humanity, empathy, and agency.

 Will of George Washington Parke Custis, March 26, 1855.
 R. E. Lee to Custis Lee, July 2, 1859.

 Arlington House, The Robert E. Lee Memorial